-The Lord Your Healer (Hebrew: Yahweh-Rafah): This name is found in Exodus 15:26, where Moses communicates God's promise to Israel: "If you will give earnest heed to the voice of the LORD your God, and do what is right in His sight, and give ear to His commandments, and keep all His statutes, I will put none of the diseases on you which I have put on the Egyptians; for I, the LORD, am your healer."
+The Lord Your Healer (Hebrew: Yahweh-Rafah): This name is found in Exodus 15:26, where Moses communicates God's promise to Israel: "If you will diligently listen to the voice of the Lord your God, and do that which is right in His eyes, and give ear to His commandments and keep all His statutes, I will put none of the diseases on you that I put on the Egyptians, for I am the Lord, your healer."
 The name Yahweh-Rafah assures us that we can trust in the Lord's providential care.
 He has healed us from the mortal illness of sin; He is also able to heal us physically, and we can trust that He shall do so if, by such healing, His will and glory will be promoted.